andres-erbsen/dename-writeup/dename.md

     Widely used, fast enough.
 -   `salsa20poly1305` encryption for concealing messages from servers during the commitment phase of a round.
-Any authenticated encryption scheme suffices, chosen for simplicity.
+Any authenticated encryption scheme suffices.
+Chosen for simplicity.
 -   `salsa20` keystream for pseudo-random number generation to break ties between requested changes.
 Chosen for simplicity.